intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 separate contexts, thereby ensuring that no entity beyond the client can observe both.
 Collusing across contexts may reverses this partition process, but can also promote non-user-identifying information to user-identifying.
-For example, in CONNECT proxy systems that use QUIC, the QUIC connection ID is inherently non-user-identifying since it is generated randomly {{QUIC, Section 5.1}}.
+For example, in CONNECT proxy systems that use QUIC, the QUIC connection ID is inherently non-user-identifying since it is generated randomly {{?QUIC=RFC9000, Section 5.1}}.
 However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

 This partitioning process can be applied incorrectly or incompletely.
 Contexts may contain